 Right-clicking on an entry in this folder brings up a popup menu with the following options:

-Show View List
+Show Sites List

-Shows all editing sites in a table with filtering comments.
-See details in 5.1
+Shows all editing sites in a table with filtering description and comments.
+The table consists of the following information: chromosome, position, reference base and alternative base.